Zinbo/software-dev-repository/content/posts/Algorithms/index.md

 ## Stability
 Stability is when the initial order is preserved for elements that are the same.

-If you sort students by name and then by class, you want this to be stable becasue you want to preserve the name ordering as much as you can.

 If the sort isn't stable you can't do two sorts consecutively.
 Insertion sort and merge sort are stable, selection sort and shellsort are not.

 ## Selection sort
 - Find smallest, exchange with first, find next smallest, exchange with second
 - Running time is insensitive to order of array
 - Data movement is minimal, uses N exchanges

 ```java
 public class Selection {
     public static void sort(Comparable[] a) {